MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

 # Economy quickstart

 Making monetization work is one of the biggest challenges of games.
-Playfab helps make this easy by building on top of three foundational pieces: Currencies, Items, and Inventory.
+PlayFab helps make this easy by building on top of three foundational pieces: Currencies, Items, and Inventory.

 In this quickstart tutorial, you will: